Einstein, Viktor Frankl, and the Sufi on the Meaning of Life

 The Wheel of Time

 In the pious wheel of time, Persephonē Περσεφόνη, the daughter of Zeus and Demeter represents the gush of spring when seeds sprout from the ground and the earth blooms in abundance.
 Holding a sheaf of wheat in her hand, she is identified as the spring goddess in Greek mythology.
-Plato calls her Pherepapha (Φερέπαφα) in his Cratylus because “she is wise and touches that which is in motion”.
-Persephone was the only daughter of Demeter, the goddess of the harvest and all the vegetation on earth.
-At a young age, she was abducted by Hades, who desired her to be his wife.
+Plato calls her Pherepapha (Φερέπαφα) in his work Cratylus because “she is wise and touches that which is in motion”.
+Persephone was the only daughter of Demeter – the goddess of the harvest and all the vegetation on earth.
+At a young age, she was abducted by Hades, who desired her

 Continue Reading